 This basket came from an estate sale.
 It’s one of my favorites.
 I move it around from room to room and it looks good everywhere I put it.

 I’m still working to make some pillows for the living room and porches and I’m hoping to share that project soon.
-Until then, I’m excited about the direction the living room is headed.
+Until then, I’m excited about our Fall inspired mantel and the direction the living room is headed.